High order solution of Poisson problems with piecewise constant coefficients and interface jumps

 \section{Conclusion}

-In this paper we presented an algorithm to solve the Poisson equation in arbitrarily shaped domains immersed in regular Cartesian grids.
-The algorithm can be applied to the Poisson equation in general settings, including interfaces across which the solution is discontinuous --- with jumps in the solution and ``weighted'' normal derivatives prescribed.
-The algorithm relies on computationally efficient and accurate numerical methods.
+In this paper we presented an algorithm to solve Poisson problems in arbitrarily shaped domains immersed in regular Cartesian grids.
+The algorithm can be applied to a wide range of Poisson problems, including cases with prescribed internal jumps on both the solution and the weighted normal derivatives (with prescribed weights on each side).
+In particular, we showed that the algorithm produces good results even when the ratio between the weights is very large --- as is the case in many multi-phase flow applications.

+Mayo and collaborators~\cite{mayo:84, mayo:jcp:1992, mckenney:95} proposed a similar method for the Laplace and Poisson equations in an immersed setting.
+However, they considered only the case of immersed boundaries, and not interfaces of discontinuity.
+Furthermore, extensions of their method to general order of accuracy do not seem to be straightforward.
+In contrast, because we use the Correction Function Method (CFM), our method (at least in principle) can be readily extended to any desired order of accuracy.

-The efficiency results from the fact that we split the problem into (i) a boundary integral equation, and (ii) one or two ``constant coefficients'' Poisson equations defined in rectangular domains.\footnote{The meaning that ``constant coefficients'' has in this context is explained in remark~\ref{rmk:problem:ccoeff}.} The boundary integral equation can be efficiently solved using well established boundary integral methods (BIM), whereas the Poisson equations are solved with finite differences and the Correction Function Method (CFM).
-The rectangular domains result in discretized linear systems that can be solved very efficiently using the Fast Fourier Transform (FFT). \com{\\}{Note.}{I (rrr) got rid of the following stuff.
-Repetitive! \\"Furthermore, the solutions of the Poisson equations are discontinuous along an embedded interface inside the rectangular domain.
-Hence, we use the Correction Function Method (CFM)~\citep{marques:11} to compute the corrections needed to account for the discontinuities with the required level of accuracy.}
+The algorithm presented here relies on efficient and accurate numerical methods.
+The algorithm is comprised of three sub-problems: a boundary integral equation, and two ``constant coefficients'' Poisson problems defined in rectangular domains\,\footnote{The meaning that ``constant coefficients'' has in this context is explained in remark~\ref{rmk:problem:ccoeff}.}.
+The boundary integral equation is solved using well established boundary integral methods (BIM), whereas the Poisson equations are solved with finite differences and the CFM.

-A \trd\ or \fth\ order of accuracy (depending on the type of boundary condition used) version of the algorithm was implemented, and used on several examples to illustrate the method.
-Note that, since the BIM and CFM may be implemented to any order of accuracy, there is no inherent limit to the accuracy that can be achieved with the method proposed here.
+The accuracy of the algorithm was illustrated with several 2-D examples.
+The version of the algorithm implemented achieved \trd\ or \fth\ order of accuracy, depending on the characteristics of the problem.
+However, the BIM and CFM may be implemented to any order of accuracy.
+Hence, there is no inherent limit to the accuracy that can be achieved with the algorithm proposed here.